ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 tree ursus
 ```

-Not all queries returned PDFs, we now try another query with `-x` for xml-results.
+Not all queries returned PDFs, we now run another query with `-x` flag for XML-results.
 In contrast to PDF, XML is a format that machines can understand well, and XML enables better mining results further down the pipeline.

 ```bash
 getpapers -q 'ursus maritimus' -o ursus -x